tawnkramer/sdsandbox/docs/guide/create_a_track.md

 ## Add your new scene to the menu !
 Before adding some fancy textures and add some objects to your scene, I recommend adding your scene to the menu; this could be done at any moment of the scene creation process. <br>

-1) So now lets load the "menu" Scene located in "Assets/Scenes/", double click on it
+1) So now lets load the "menu" Scene located in "Assets/Scenes/", double click on it (if it doesn't work, right click and open it)
 2) Click on the "_TcpMenuController" object in the Hierarchy tab
-3) In the Inspector tab,, look at the "Tcp Menu Handler" script, click on the "Scene_names" component to develop it.
+3) In the Inspector tab, look at the "Tcp Menu Handler" script, click on the "Scene_names" component to develop it.
 4) Enlarge the list by 1 element and add the name of your scene in the last element of the list

 From there, you are all set to continue developping your scene. <br>